Newspaper Illustration

 London

 After finishing his coursework in Vienna, the Hunters moved to London, where Dard found work with the Norfolk Studios designing books and advertising literature.
-Dard continued to expand his work _______________.
+Dard continued to expand his work after visiting the British museum and seeing a hand papermaking display, which set the course of the next fifty years of his life.